 Currency risk is the risk that fluctuations in currency exchange rates will affect the Company's net income.
+The Company uses foreign currency to settle payments to vendors and subcontractors in the foreign currency.
+Foreign currency risk is managed by the Company through the use of foreign currency derivatives.
 The Company uses foreign currency to settle payments to certain vendors and subcontractors.
-At December 31, 2023, a 10% movement in the Canadian and U.S. dollar exchange rate would have changed income before income taxes by approximately \$0.1 million (2022 - \$0.2 million).
+At December 31, 2024, a 10% movement in the Canadian and U.S. dollar exchange rate would have changed income before income taxes by approximately \$0.3 million (2023 - \$0.1 million).